iapyeh/sshscript/learn-chap01.md

 Please be noted that there is a dot (.) behind the $.

 $.stdout is a str variable.
-Its content is the output of stdout of the least shell command. eg.
+Its content is the output of stdout of the least execution of shell command. eg.

 ```
 $echo hello world
 assert $.stdout.strip() == 'hello world'
 ```

-Since the “echo” outputs ”hello word” to stdout.
+Since the “echo” outputs ”hello word” to  the stdout.
 The content of $.stdout is “hello world\n”（with newline）.
-Because it is a str，appending .strip() or other string functions are fine. eg.
+Because it is a str，appended by .strip() or other string functions are fine. eg.

 ```
 $ls -l